By STEVE GALLUZZO | Sports Editor

 “We’re blessed with talent at quarterback and on the line and our receivers have springs in their legs,” St. Matthew’s coach Reynaldo Macias said.
 “I always ask ‘Did you touch it?’
 We decided to let our guys go up the ladder and get it.
 This group’s been together since 6th grade.
 We lost to Calvary Christian in the semifinals two years ago and lost to Windward in the championship game last year, so the boys really wanted to win.”

-Quarterback Davis White and receiver Max Stern connected on a 15-yard touchdown as well as the ensuing two-point conversion pass to put the Falcons ahead 8-0.
+Quarterback Davis White and wide receiver Max Stern connected on a 15-yard touchdown as well as the ensuing two-point conversion pass to put the Falcons ahead 8-0.

 Caleb Polaha answered on the Cougars’ next drive, sprinting 40 yards on a quarterback keeper, but Stern knocked away a halfback option pass on the two-point try.